andersjosef/2048/README.md

 # 2048
- my try at the game 2048 in go
+My try at the game 2048 in go

+It is made with the framework Ebitengine